briankoser/sfc-listeners-guide/episodes/0098-tolkien-about-the-hobbit-movie.md

 Instead of a spoiler alert, Ben issues a "spoiler smackdown" because it's based on a 70-year-old book.

-Ben predicted 3.5 stars (terribly disappointing)
-Matt predicted 3 stars
+Ben predicted 3.5 stars (terribly disappointing).
+Matt predicted 3 stars.

 {% rating 'The Hobbit: An Unexpected Journey', 5, 5 %}